eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- In-home wireless network protocols (WiFi, Bluetooth, Zigbee, and Z-wave)
 	- Systems for machine learning training and inference (Tensorflow, MXNet, Caffe etc)
 	- Storage systems
++ Comfortable with AWS/Azure/On Premiss  deployments, networking, and security best practices.
++ skill set:
+	- Hands-on experience with Apache Spark and its components (Streaming, SQL, MLLib) is a strong advantage
+	- Operating knowledge of cloud computing platforms (AWS/Azure ML)
+	- Strong understanding and experience in distributed computing frameworks, particularly Apache Hadoop 2.0 (YARN; MR & HDFS) and Hadoop ecosystem components -- Hive, Spark, HBase, Storm, Kafka etc.
++ skill set:
+	- Write APIs that handle millions of calls every day.
+Work with modern backend technologies like Node.js, GraphQL, Redis, and Elasticsearch.
+	- Build completely serverless systems on top of AWS services like Lambda, Kinesis, and Api Gateway.
+At Bustle, we are always trying out the latest and greatest that AWS and competitors have to offer.
+	- Write clean, functional, reusable, and testable "ES Next" code through tooling with Babel and TypeScript.
+	- Eager to improve the areas in which you live and work.
+(Code, Processes, Communication)
+	- Comfortable with cloud infrastructure (Google Cloud or AWS)
 + skill set:
 	- Senior Software Engineer - Backend (Remote)
 	- The Splunk Analytic Apps team follows a lean process that focuses on empowering our engineers.
 Our Platform is an analytics-driven SIEM that solves a wide range of security analytics and security operations use cases like security monitoring, advanced threat detection, compliance, and incident investigations.